Buddha (TV series): Production

 Nidhi Yasha (costume & jewellery) and Varsha Jain (set designer) are main crew behind the sets and costumes on the show.
 The first shot of Buddha was taken at the magnanimous set created at the Film City in Mumbai on the auspicious occasion of Buddha Purnima on 27 May 2013.

-International broadcast

 Controversies

 The cable operators of Nepal banned the series' telecast as it had announced in promotional materials that the Buddha was born in India (the actual location of Kapilavastu is uncertain, with sites in both India and Nepal suggested).
 Following outrage on Nepalese social media, Zee TV and Kabir Bedi later apologized for the mistake.

-Other controversies related to the television series involved several details that were never mentioned anywhere in the Buddhist scriptures, such as: